otazelezny/PCR/README.md

 # PCR Open Source Thermocycler

-This project was created as a seminar paper with the participation of students from Teplice High School.
+This project was created as a seminar paper with the participation of students and professors from Teplice's Gymnasium.
 The goal of this project is to develop an open-source PCR thermocycler that can be used for a wide range of applications.

 ## Table of Contents
 1. [Introduction](#introduction)